geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I mean, it's something we have to do.

 ##### **Geohot** [[00:37:31](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2251)]
-But it also...
+But it also..

 ##### **Qazalin** [[00:37:32](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2252)]
 It's very nice how I think we can very, like, comfortably transition to it.

 ##### **Chenyu** [[00:37:37](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2257)]
-There's going to be no...
+There's going to be no..

 ##### **Nimlgen** [[00:37:38](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2258)]
 It's all the same rewriting.

 ##### **Qazalin** [[00:37:39](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2259)]
-Yeah, I mean, like, in the past, if you've done a lot of rewriting, you've done...
+Yeah, I mean, like, in the past, if you've done a lot of rewriting, you've done..

 ##### **Geohot** [[00:37:40](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2260)]
 So, to go back to the old, like, string of rules, it just sometimes applies them